centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 A dedicated certificate will be issued for each server that is part of your domain.
 These certificates will be used to encrypt the communication between Centreon and your Windows servers by using WSMAN and the HTTPS protocol.

-#### Deploy script
+#### Deploy the script

-To link this certificate with the WinRM service you will have to run the following PowerShell (.ps1) script on each server.
+To link this certificate to the WinRM service, you will have to run the following PowerShell (.ps1) script on each server.
-It can be done through GPO or locally on each server.
+It can be done through a GPO or locally on each server.

-Create the "WinRM-HTTPS.ps1" script on your Domain Controler.
+Create the "WinRM-HTTPS.ps1" script on your Domain Controller.

 Script: